UNICORE-EU/uftp-docs/source/admin-docs/authserver/authserver-manual.rst

 	# authN
 	container.security.rest.authentication.order=SSHKEY

-	container.security.rest.authentication.SSHKEY.class=eu.unicore.uftp.authserver.authenticate.SSHKeyAuthenticator
+	container.security.rest.authentication.SSHKEY.class=eu.unicore.services.rest.security.SSHKeyAuthenticator

 When used like this, the users get an automatically assigned DN.
 By default, the DN is `CN=<username>, OU=ssh-local-users`.

-Using the *PAM attribute source* (see :ref:`below <attr-sources>`), authenticated users can be assigned the *user* role automatically without further configuration.
+Users that successfully authenticate with their SSH key, get the *user* role automatically.

 The user DN can be modified by configuring the DN template like this::

-	#DN template used for SSH key mapping.
+	# DN template used for SSH key mapping.
 The %s is replaced by the username
 	container.security.rest.authentication.SSHKEY.dnTemplate=CN=%s, OU=ssh-local-users